Donald E. Graham

-Donald Edward Graham (born April 22, 1945) is the majority owner and chairman of Graham Holdings Company.
+Donald Edward Graham (born April 22, 1945) is an American publisher and businessman who is the majority owner and chairman of Graham Holdings Company.
 He was formerly the publisher of The Washington Post (1979–2000) and later was the lead independent director of Facebook's board of directors (2009–2015).

 Early life

 His parents were Katharine Graham (née Meyer), later a publisher of The Washington Post, and her husband, Philip Graham.
 His maternal grandmother was Agnes Meyer.
 His maternal grandfather, Eugene Meyer, bought the bankrupt Post shortly after stepping down as Chairman of the Federal Reserve in mid-1933.
 Graham's mother Katherine Meyer was baptized as Lutheran as a child, as her mother was Lutheran.
 Her father was Jewish.
 Katherine (Meyer) Graham later attended an Episcopal church.
 His father Philip Graham was also raised as a Lutheran.

 Graham graduated from the private St. Albans School.
 He attended Harvard College.
 In 1965, he was elected president of The Harvard Crimson, the college's daily newspaper.

 After graduation in 1966, Graham volunteered for military service.
 He served in the Vietnam War from 1967 to 1968, as part of the United States Army 1st Cavalry Division.
 From January 1969 to June 1970, Graham joined the Metropolitan Police Department of the District of Columbia as a patrolman.